-What we do know is that about 50% of the Nigerans are Muslims, around 50% are Christians and almost 90% are pagans believe in different types of Jujus and spirits.
+What we do know is that about 50% of the Nigerans are recognized as Muslims, around 50% are recognized as Christians and around 90% worship various pagan idols and different types of Jujus and spirits.

 Nigeria is divided into 36 states, plus one territory around Abuja, the Capital of Nigeria.

 Nigeria's current borders are the result of a decision made by the European Oyinbo at the Berlin Conference, held around 1884, in which the Nigerian land was given to the British, and boarders were drawn without any logic, understanding and consideration of the peoples who live on that land.

 Anyway, who in Europe is interested or care what the beautiful peoples of Nigeria want and if there are even peoples in Nigeria, or just "tribes."

 The Niger River is the third largest in Africa and 13 in the world.
 Along it paths, the Niger and the Benue rivers are the major source of life and transportation for all Nigerians.

 The Kainji Dam is a big dam that Italians built over the Niger River, in Niger State, Nigeria.
 The dam created a lake of 135 kilometers long and 30 kilometers wide.